Urela/OroloRL/README.md

-# Green House
+# TinyRL
-This is repository where I dump my implementation of various **reinforcement learing algortihms**.
-Each implementaiton is rewritten using **pytorch** and exists in one file <algorithm name>.py .
-These are ment to be toy examples, are primarily for learning and expirmentation.
+TinyRL is a collection of various deep reinforcement learning algorithms.
+Each alogorthim is implented in single file using pytorch and tested on OpenAI's gym library ( pybullet )

 ## Usage
 You can train the model by executing the following command: